Some psychologic and social factors may cause school avoidance.

 Most children recover from school avoidance, but some develop it again after a real illness or a vacation.

 Home tutoring usually is not a solution.
 Children with school avoidance should return to school immediately, so that they do not fall behind in their schoolwork.
-If school avoidance is so intense that it interferes with the child's activity and if the child does not respond to simple reassurance by parents or teachers, the child may need to be seen by a mental health practitioner.
+If school avoidance is so intense that it interferes with the child's activity and if the child does not respond to simple reassurance by parents or teachers, the child may need to be seen by a mental health professional.

 Treatment